dehora/outland/README.md

 Outland is distributed feature flag and event messaging system.

 The reason Outland exists is the notion that feature flags are a first class engineering and product development activity that let you work smaller, better, faster, and with less risk.
-Feature flagging shouldn't just be a technology bolt-on or an afterthought, as is often the case today.
+Feature flagging offers significant leverage and shouldn't just be a technology bolt-on or an afterthought, as is often the case today.

 Outland consists of a API server and a Java client, with the ambition to support an admin UI, clients in other languages, a decentralised cluster mode, a container sidecar, and more advanced evaluation and tracking options.